falcosecurity/falco-website/content/en/blog/gitops-your-falco-rules/index.md

 Git has become the de-facto technology to maintain a versioned copy of our most precious bits.
 Besides, it allows for automation and collaboration.
 These features makes it the perfect place to store our rules files.
 But what about distribution?

 Using known CI/CD techniques we can pack the latests rules in a distributable object.
 Maybe we prefer to stick to a stable version, or maybe we want to be flexible offering multiple versions.
-Combining the power of Git with the standards of OCI, Falco is able to selectively retrieve the rules more adequate for each platform.
+Combining the power of Git with the standards of OCI, Falco is able to selectively retrieve the most suitable rules for each platform.

 ### Choose your weapons, here are mine